swiftlang/swift-package-manager/Documentation/SystemModules.md

 Long term we hope that system libraries and system packagers will provide module maps and thus this component of the package manager will become redundant.

+*Notably* the above steps will not work if you installed JPEG and JasPer with [Homebrew](http://brew.sh) since the files will be installed to `/usr/local` for now adapt the paths, but as said, we plan to support basic relocations like these.

 ## Module Map Versioning